amberlie03/IBM_Data_Capstone_Assignment/README.md

 Identify the best model using Jaccard_Score, F1_Score and Accuracy
 # Conclusion
-Decision Tree is the best algorithm model for this data Most launches are close to the equator and coastlines but further from cities Launch success increases overtime, KSC LC-39A has the highest success rate of launches The higher the payload mass the better the performance Orbits ES-L1, GEO, HEO, and SSO have a 100% success rate
+Decision Tree is the best algorithm model for this data